 If your purposes change over time or you have a new purpose which you did not originally anticipate, you may not need a new lawful basis as long as your new purpose is compatible with the original purpose.

-However, the GDPR specifically says this does not apply to processing based on consent.
-Consent must always be specific and informed.
-You need to either get fresh consent which specifically covers the new purpose, or find a different basis for the new purpose.
+However, this does not apply to processing based on consent.
+Consent must always be specific and informed, and reusing the data for a new purpose would unfairly undermine the original consent.
+You usually need to get fresh consent which specifically covers the new purpose.
 If you do get specific consent for the new purpose, you do not need to show it is compatible.